-Floppy drives were used extensively used during the 1980s, 1990s and early 2000s, however, with the invention of CDs, DVDs, and external USB drives with storage, use of floppy disk eventually died with time.
-Most modern PC’s today don’t even house floppy drives, in fact CD / DVD drives are also being phased out slowly in favour of USB external devices.
+Floppy drives were used extensively used during the 1980s, 1990s, and early 2000s, however, with the invention of CDs, DVDs, and external USB drives with storage, the use of floppy disk eventually died with time.
+Most modern PCs today don’t even house floppy drives, in fact, CD / DVD drives are also being phased out slowly in favor of USB external devices.

 If you plan to buy a new one, then there are several USB Floppy Disk Drives available even now in the market that are Plug and Play. and work just fine on a Windows 10 computer.
 Just plug the device, wait for the device to install the drivers, and start using the Floppy Disk Drive on your Windows 10 once the process is completed.

 A Virtual Floppy Disk is a disk image stored as a file on your computer’s hard drive.
 It is a substitute to the traditional floppy drive, with the exception that it exists as a file rather than a physical media that conventional floppy drives have been.
 As the word “virtual” suggests, a virtual floppy disk works as a disk image stored as a file on the hard disk with the same drive letter – A. It works in the same way as a CD, DVD or ISO image file.
 You create or download a virtual copy of a Floppy and mount it.

 These free tools let you create a virtual Foppy disk image from the files on your PC, as well as bootable images from Floppy Disks.

 Create a Virtual Floppy Disk on Windows 11/10